Mike Feuer: California State Assembly (2006–2012)

-Los Angeles City Attorney (2013–present)
+Los Angeles City Attorney (2013–2022)

 Feuer took office as the Los Angeles City Attorney on July 1, 2013.
 He was re-elected in 2017 without opposition.

 Feuer expanded the Neighborhood Prosecutor Program.
 He has emphasized protecting consumers, preventing gun violence, reforming the criminal justice system and making neighborhoods safer.
 He has stepped in to prevent developers from receiving special treatment, and to fight corruption in land use development.

 In March 2019, Feuer "launched an ethics review to look at issues surrounding the 2017 settlement of a class-action lawsuit" brought by customers of the Los Angeles Department of Water and Power (DWP) against the city.
 Feuer's office hired legal ethics expert Ellen Pansky to evaluate the integrity of all lawyers involved, including outside counsel and staff, working on the DWP cases.
 Feuer said of the controversy, "[t]he chips will fall where they fall, and I will take decisive action if this review reveals any breach of ethics".
 In July 2019, FBI agents raided the offices of the LA City Attorney and of the DWP with respect to the matter.
-There were reports that outside defense counsel hired by the City had recruited a plaintiff to sue the city over the DWP billing errors.
+There were reports that outside defense counsel hired by the city had recruited a plaintiff to sue the city over the DWP billing errors.
 Pansky compiled a 172-page report ultimately finding no credible evidence of wrongdoing on the part of City Attorney staff, though Feuer determined to "make significant changes to the way his office hires outside lawyers to remove even the appearance of a conflict of interest".

 Feuer challenged a number of efforts by the Trump Administration, particularly in the area of immigration.
 Additionally, in 2020, Feuer joined with other jurisdictions and non-profit organizations to sue the Administration over its effort to curtail the U.S. Census.